mysql/mysql-utilities/doc/man/mut.rst

 .. option:: --testdir=<path>

-   Path to the test directory.
+   The path to the test directory.

 .. option:: --utildir=<path>

-   Location of the utilities.
+   The location of the utilities.

 .. option:: --verbose, -v